 Common AC unit problems include; a dirty evaporator, low airflow, and refrigerant leaks.

 The evaporator is responsible for turning the cooled liquid into cool air.
 This can become compromised by dirt and debris.
 However, this is quickly solved by cleaning the evaporator.

 Low airflow is a sign that the AC filter has become dirty or clogged.
 Air pressure can easily be restored by purchasing a new filter.

-An AC leak is the most common air conditioning problem.
+An Air Conditioner leak is the most common air conditioning problem.
 A refrigerant leak may look like the image below, or it may leak as a gas that is harder to detect.
 If there is a gas leak, it’s likely that the air pressure and cooling ability of the AC unit will be compromised.
-Leaks can lead to multiple problems such as; mould damage in the system, rusted coils, and water damage in the walls of the house.
-The following is a list of simple techniques to prevent AC leaking.
+Leaks can lead to multiple problems such as; mold damage in the system, rusted coils, and water damage in the walls of the house.
+The following is a list of simple techniques to prevent Air Conditioner leaks.

 Check for Condensate Backup

 If the air is dispersing less forcefully than it should, check for condensate backup.
 Condensate backup can result from a clog in the drain line, causing condensate to overflow.
 This can easily be fixed during a maintenance repair appointment with an HVAC expert.